 About Me

 Exceptional training.
+Life experience.

-I am a dually-licensed, board-certified, seminary-trained Licensed Professional Counselor (LPC) and Licensed Addiction Counselor (LAC).
+I am a dually-licensed, nationally board-certified, seminary-trained Licensed Professional Counselor (LPC) and Licensed Addiction Counselor (LAC).
 I am Board Certified by the National Board of Certified Counselors (NCC) and a Prepare/Enrich Facilitator trained in premarital and marriage counseling.

 I have experience working with adults, couples, adolescents/teens, and families struggling to overcome issues such as depression, anxiety, trauma, grief and loss, career changes, relationship concerns, life-stage issues, pornography, spiritual struggles, identity issues, behavioral concerns and more.
 Learn more about my specific counseling approach here.